4d/docs/docs/ORDA/ordaClasses.md

 ## onHttpGet keyword

-Use the `onHttpGet` keyword to declare functions that can be called through custom HTTP requests using the `GET` method.
+Use the `onHttpGet` keyword to declare functions that can be called through HTTP requests using the `GET` verb.
+Such functions can return any web contents using the [`4D.OutGoingMessage`](../API/OutGoingMessageClass.md) class.

 The `onHttpGet` keyword is available with:

 - ORDA Data model class functions
 - [Singletons class functions](../Concepts/classes.md#singleton-classes)